whitehaven/personalstatementbk/experience items.md

 ## Women and Childrens' Free Restaurant

-- [ ] submitted
+- [x] submitted
 - [ ] uncheck stop date

 The WCFR is a local Spokane organization which assembles shelf-stable meals from donated food for distribution, and provides meals directly to homeless shelters.

 My wife and I volunteer regularly there sorting, preparing, and distributing meals.
-In addition to being a worthwhile cause, it serves as time to stay out of the spotlight and listen to the experiences of others.
+In addition to being a worthy cause, it serves as time to stay out of the spotlight and listen to the experiences of others.

 ## Providence Sacred Heart Medical Center / Spokane Teaching Health Internal Medicine Residency